28 min read

 Structured Data For SEO

-Optimizing your images for SEO something you may never have thought about, but it makes a big difference for SEO.
+Optimizing your images for SEO is something you may never have thought about, but it makes a big difference.
 Here are the factors you need to consider when optimizing your images.

 Image Alt Tags